Sign up for our free newsletter.

 In the end, the metrics should be assisting you—and how you define and apply them is the true secret to client profitability.
 For instance, how do you derive direct costs to be associated with the client?
 If a partner works on a client matter, how do you allocate for their work effort?
 Finally, what if you are moving off of strictly billable hours to alternative fee arrangements?
 The inputs and outputs have not changed, but the methodology used to analyze client profitability must.

-Russ Haskin is the Director of Consulting at LexisNexis Redwood Analytics.
+Russ Haskin is Director of Business of Law Consulting at Wilson Legal Solutions and former Director of Consulting at LexisNexis Redwood Analytics.
 Russ has been a trusted advisor to over 200 law firms across the globe ranging from small firms to several within the AmLaw 10.
 He is a recognized expert in matter management, alternative fee arrangements and profitability consulting.
-In addition, his research on legal management topics has been published by multiple journals.

 Illustration © iStockPhoto.com